Alonso-del-Arte/chess/doc/Terminology.md

 beginning of the game, Black pawns on rank 7.
 * **Rapid chess** &mdash; A timed game with each player getting 20 or 25 minutes each.
 Compare ''blitz chess''.
+* **Recapture** &mdash; When a player captures an opponent's piece that recently captured one of that player's pieces.
+There's no capturing the same piece twice in a single game of regular chess (that might occur in the crazyhouse variant, but it's unlikely to be referred to as a recapture).
 * **Rook** &mdash; A piece shaped like a tower, capable of moving in straight lines provided there are no pieces of its own side in the way.
 Each player gets two of them.
 At the beginning of the game, the four rooks are placed on the four